cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-11-23-how-to-write-a-good-cover-letter-for-a-research-paper.md

 > "A cover letter is your opportunity to make a great first impression on the journal editors who will be considering your research paper.
 > It is your chance to show that you understand the focus and scope of the journal, that your research is a good fit for it, and that your paper is of high quality and relevance."

-In short, a good paper cover letter is a document that:
+In short, a good paper cover letter is a document that has:

-- It has a good structure.
+- A good structure.
-- It has a short and concise writing style.
+- A short and concise writing style.
-- It has one page and it is made in LaTeX.[^1]
+- One page and it is made with LaTeX.[^1]

 # Structure

-I suggest the following elements for the body of cover letter for a research paper:
+I suggest the following elements to conform the body of the cover letter for a research paper:

 1. **A disclosure paragraph**: This paragraph should disclose any potential conflict of interest.
 It should also contain a claim mentioning that the paper is original and has not been published elsewhere.
+If the paper is submitted to an special issue, it should also be mentioned here.
 2. **A clear novelty claim**: This paragraph should clearly state the novelty of the paper.
-Summarize the methodological and technical contributions, as well as key results.
+Summarize the methodological and technical contributions, as well as key results (a single number is perfect).
 3. **A list of contributions**: This list summarizes the main contributions of the paper.
-This list should be short and concise.
+Make it short and concise.
-4. **A list of editors**: This list makes it easy for the Editor in Chief to find the right editor for your paper.
+4. **A list of suggested editors**: This list makes it easy for the Editor in Chief to find the right editor for your paper.
 Suggest relevant editors and make sure to briefly argument your suggestion based on their individual expertise.

 # Style